Nate Sucese: Professional

-Sucese concluded his collegiate career by signing an entry level contract with the Arizona Coyotes.
+Sucese concluded his collegiate career by signing an entry-level contract with the Arizona Coyotes.
 He was subsequently re-assigned to their American Hockey League (AHL) affiliate, the Tucson Roadrunners for the 2020–21 season.
 Sucese played 36 games with the Roadrunners, recording six goals and seven assists, before leaving the team for the Iowa Wild.

 In preparation for the 2021–22 season, Sucese as a free agent agreed to join the Chicago Wolves on a professional try-out contract and remained on the roster to open the season.

+Following two seasons with the Chicago Wolves, Sucese left as a free agent and continued in the AHL in signing a one-year deal with the Hartford Wolf Pack, affiliate to the New York Rangers, on July 23, 2024.

+Having played his first five professional season exclusively in the AHL, Sucese opted to sign a one-year contract abroad and continue his career in the KHL with newly rebranded club, Shanghai Dragons, on August 19, 2025.